openstack/ironic-specs/specs/approved/boot-from-volume-reference-drivers.rst

          if (task.node.storage_interface is not None and
                  not task.driver.storage.should_write_image(task)):

-    Additionally, validation logic will need need to be updated in the deploy drivers to pass specific checks of instance_info fields that do not apply with the case of booting from a volume.
+    Additionally, validation logic will need to be updated in the deploy drivers to pass specific checks of instance_info fields that do not apply with the case of booting from a volume.